machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 ![Pwned](/writeups/assets/images/lfichallenge_pwned.png)

+# Changing the impact
+This is incomplete writeup and maybe changed.
+So, some after trying some common files i got two tokens `AWS_SESSION_TOKEN` and  `AWS_SECRET_ACCESS_KEY7`.
+AWS sessoin key was long and covered with lot of slashes.
+This is the metadata of AWS they talked about.
+Now currently trying to leak source code

 ## Takeaway

 * Always try harder, if I left when I failed SSRF, I couldn't have solved the challenge